 Final Oral Examination (PhD Defense): All PhD students will defend their research in a final oral examination in front of their PhD graduate committee.
 The PhD examination will be two hours in duration.
 The thesis will be presented during the first hour of the examination.
 The first hour of the examination will be open to the public and must be advertised at least one week prior to the examination.
 The second hour of the examination will be devoted to examination on research with only the student’s graduate committee members present.

 Theses must be distributed to all committee members for review well in advance of the examination date (at least two weeks).

 Students may be re-examined only once.
 Re-examinations may not be given sooner than one month after the original defense.
 Those who fail to pass their final defense twice will be terminated from graduate study in CCE and will not be given additional examinations.

-PhD Thesis Submission: All PhD theses are to be submitted electronically to the OSU Library for archiving.
+PhD Thesis Submission: All PhD theses must be submitted to the OSU Scholars Archive (see gradschool.oregonstate.edu/progress/thesis-guide).
 In addition, the PhD advisor may request bound copies at their discretion.